From Our Las Vegas Office,

 Basic Spend Down for Married or Single Applicants

-It is advisable for any individual expecting a long nursing home stay to spend funds on a thorough dental examination and dental work, procuring glasses and other hardware that may be unavailable through Medicaid, purchasing orthopedic shoes, and generally attending to any health care needs that may be unmet from government benefits.
+It is advisable for any individual expecting a long-term nursing home stay to spend funds on a thorough dental examination and dental work, procuring glasses and other hardware that may be unavailable through Medicaid, purchasing orthopedic shoes, and generally attending to any health care needs that may be unmet from government benefits.

 Expenditures can also be made on items that will improve the quality of life for the resident.
-Examples include purchase of a television, VCR, stereo, computer, books, tapes, subscriptions, toiletries, or clothing.
+Examples include purchase of a television, VCR, stereo, computer, books, subscriptions, toiletries, or clothing.

 Spend Down for Married Couples